nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ### Parser Component
 ![ParserClassDiagram](diagrams/class/ParserClassDiagram.png)

-The `Parser` class provides methods to parse a user input and return a `Command` object which represents the command that the user wishes to execute, and verify the validity of a value or provided by the user or read from `Storage`.
+The `Parser` class provides methods to parse a user input and returns a `Command` object which represents the command that the user wishes to execute, and verify the validity of a value or provided by the user or read from `Storage`.

 `Parser` implements the following functionalities: